asriram1/Vehicle_Detection_Using_Raspberry_Pi/README.md

 # SeniorDesignMiniProject

 # Motivation
 Senior Design groups in the past have have wasted time successfully connecting Raspbery pi's to the BU encrypted internet (802.1x), installing an operating system, and connecting external hardware to the pi.
 The purpose of this project was to eliminate this pitfall and have electrical engineers in their senior design groups well versed in this piece of hardware.
+The purpose of this particular project was to determine the amount of cars passing in each frame.

 # Materials